 - Check my inspiration boards- aka Pinterest.
 I have a LOT of Pinterest boards filled with meal prep ideas, and they are my go-to’s when it comes to planning out my meals for the week.
 Come and check out all my boards!

 - Remember which items will go off!
 I plan for non-frozen seafood early in the week.
 Berries are best consumed within 3-4 days of purchase.
 And our small family always has leftovers so I build that into our plan either as lunches, or as a leftovers for dinner day.

 - Consider which days I'm not going to want to cook- I hate cooking on Fridays and am really uninspired on the weekends.
 I try to keep these meals as easy as possible: plan for leftovers or plan to order in!

-Some weeks are extra tough to write out a meal plan.
-Here are some tips I use to make an easy meal plan for busy weeks:
+Some weeks are extra tough to write out a plan.
+Here are some tips for how to meal plan during busy weeks:

-Those are my tips for writing up a meal plan.
+Those are my tips for how to meal plan.

 Did I miss anything?
-What is your process for writing out a meal plan?
+What is your process for writing out a plan for your meals?
 I hope you share it with us in the comments!

 Or check out some meal plans on my site: